linuxclusterfsck/Twitch-Bot/README.md

 linuxclusterfsck will be a twitch chat bot programmed in Go.

 # It all starts with an idea.
 I use mind mapping to convey my ideas.
 The service I use for this is Mindmup.
-To access this information in the most readable way for me follow the descriptions below.
+To access this information in the most readable way follow the descriptions below.
+It allows a visual representation of the data instead of a text representation.

 ## Mindmup